Monitor Class

 In-memory array storing traces and spans waiting to be flushed.

 Items are added when you call logTrace() or logSpan(), and removed after successful flush.
+When the buffer exceeds maxBufferSize, the oldest entries are dropped.

 Example: